Say hello to the only cookie you’ll ever need.

 - 1/2 tsp vanilla extract

-Preheat oven to 375 degrees F (190 C).
+- Preheat oven to 375 degrees F (190 C).
 Scoop out 1 /1/2-Tablespoon amounts of dough (I like this scoop) and form into small discs (see photo).
 Place on a bare or parchment-lined baking sheet with about a 1-inch gap in between each cookie to allow for spreading.
-There should be about 12 cookies.
+There should be about 12 cookies (amount as original recipe is written // adjust if altering batch size).

 *Recipe closely adapted from these Almond Meal Cookies with Coconut and Chocolate Chips (which are from the Sprouted Kitchen Cookbook).